 Lieutenant Brian Moriguchi (Unit 612)

-22 years of County service.
-Assignments include custody, patrol, detectives and administrative positions.
-Currently assigned to Field Operations Support Services with the responsibility of creating department policies and reviewing new technologies for patrol personnel.
+30 years of county service.
+Assignments include custody, patrol, detective and administrative positions.
 Serves as Chairman of PPOA’s Annual Peace Officer Memorial Golf Tournament.
-Joined the PPOA Board of Directors in 2005 and was elected President in 2008.
+Joined PPOA board of directors in 2005 and elected president in 2008.

 Enforcement Tech.
 Jim Blankenship, (Unit 621) Secretary

-More than 18 years of County service.
-Assignments included Crescenta Valley Station, Altadena Station and Santa Clarita Station.
-Responsible for LASD training and development for 911/Desk Operations.
-Also serves on the LASD Uniform and Equipment Committee.
-Joined PPOA Board of Directors in 1998 and is currently Chairman of the Unit 621 Negotiations Committee.
+26 years of county service.
+Assignments include Crescenta Valley Station, Altadena Station, Santa Clarita Station and more.
+Responsible for training and development for 911/Desk Operations.
+Serves on LASD Uniform and Equipment Committee.
+Elected to PPOA Board in 1998, currently Chairman of Unit 621 contract negotiating team.

 Lieutenant Rogelio Maldonado (Unit 612) Treasurer

 18 years of service.
 Currently assigned to PDC South Facility.

 Captain Patrick Jordan (Unit 615)